mgorshkov/np/README.md

 ## Dynamic array
 In dynamic array only the element type is known at compile time.
 This implies heap array storage.

+## Diagonal array
+Implements a diagonal array view on another array.
+Only diagonal's number is stored.

+## Identity array
+Implements an identity array.
+Only the shape is stored.

+## Constant array
+Implements an N-dimensional array with the same value in every cell.
+Only the shape and the value is stored.

+## Sliced/subset/boolean indexed array
+Implements a view on another array.
+Only a set of indexes (in case of boolean indexed array) or set of ranges (in case of sliced and subset arrays), or their combination is stored.

 # Requirements
 Any C++20-compatible compiler: